-The Defense Intelligence Agency is composed primarily of Civil Service officers, who have had full background investigations, and some uniformed military officers.
+The Defense Intelligence Agency is composed primarily of Civil Service Officers, who have had full background investigations, and some uniformed military officers.
 Many positions in DIA require a polygraph.

-The intelligence components of the four armed services and the Coast Guard have uniformed military officers as well as civil service professionals.
+The intelligence components of the six armed services have uniformed military officers as well as Civil Service professionals.
 Some agencies require at least a CI polygraph for service members assigned to those agencies.

 The Departments of Energy, Treasury, and Homeland Security all require full background investigations, as does the Drug Enforcement Administration.
-There is no polygraph.
-The Department of Homeland Security is actively recruiting individuals for its Office of Intelligence and Analysis.
+There is no polygraph for these agencies.